richardheath/zeal/docs/design.md

-# Refactored Features
+Zeal
+====

+Zeal config is designed to facilitate lifecycle of packages.

 ## Package Server

 Zeal server store metadata and actual files separately so they can be capture separately.

 State file can be stored locally or stored on a state server.
-This is useful to keep state of short lived servers?
+This is useful to keep state of serverless deployments?

-## Use terraform's variable syntax

-Can also specify command specific variables

 ## Configuration can be separated

 Configs can be separated on multiple files.

-## Reserved options
+## Reserved extension names

 - dependencies
 - variables
+- settings

 ## Package Contents/Use